TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 </br>

-✅ Difference 1 --> **When I'm talking about Provisioned Concurrency, it all about eliminating cold starts**, reducing _the initialisation latency_.
-While **reserved Concurrency is about ensuring you've got a certain portion of the Total Concurrency dedicated** to this lambda.
+ Point 1 --> **When I'm talking about Provisioned Concurrency, it all about eliminating cold starts**, reducing _the initialisation latency_.
+While **reserved Concurrency is about ensuring we've got a certain portion of the Total Concurrency dedicated** to this lambda.

-✅ Difference 2 --> **Provisioned concurrency is geared towards enhancing performance**, while  **reserved counterpart is about managing resource limits.**
+ Point 2  --> **Provisioned concurrency is geared towards enhancing performance**, while  **reserved counterpart is about managing resource limits.**

-> --> Prevents a lambda function from consuming too many resources. 👍
+>  Prevents a lambda function from consuming too many resources. 👍

-✅ _Difference 3_ --> **PC means you're incurring costs of keeping such instances ready at all times**, while **RC means you've sanctioned limits, no costs per se**
+ Point 3 --> **PC means you're incurring costs of keeping such instances ready at all times**, while **RC means you've sanctioned limits, no costs per se**

 ## Security